Reading time: 6 min.

 Apply Minoxidil

-Minoxidil is an over-the-counter topical hair loss treatment.
-It’s often recommended for treating women’s hair loss related to a variety of causes.
-Studies show that a 5% foam solution can stimulate hair regrowth in 40% of women [12a].
+Minoxidil is an over-the-counter topical hair loss treatment used for promoting hair growth.
+It’s often recommended for both men and women who are experiencing hair loss due to a variety of causes.
+Studies show that a 5% foam solution can stimulate hair growth in 40% of women [12a].

 Learn how to apply minoxidil.

-While hairline recession in women is relatively rare, it can be worrying if you start to see hair loss around your temples.
+While hairline recession in women is relatively rare, it can be worrying if you start to see female temple hair loss.
 So it’s important to seek a diagnosis and treatment as soon as possible.

-Receding hairline treatment success varies between individuals – what works for someone else may not work for you.
+Fortunately, there are some proven ways to hide and regrow female frontal hair thinning.
+But receding hairline treatment success varies between individuals.
+What works for someone else may not work for you.
 If you think you have a receding hairline, get a diagnosis from a qualified trichologist or medical professional.

-Getting an early diagnosis and an effective treatment plan is a good way to minimise your hair loss.
+Getting an early diagnosis and an effective treatment plan is a good way to minimise your hair loss and maybe even help in the hair regrowth process.
 More advanced treatments, such as hair transplants, are available if you have been struggling with hair loss for a while.
-Learn more about hair transplants for women and hairline transplants
+Learn more about hair transplants for women and hairline transplants.

 The Wimpole Clinic offers FUE Hair, Beard & Eyebrow Transplants & Trichology.